Aethylred/puppet-puppet5/README.md

 ![License](https://img.shields.io/badge/license-Apache%202-blue.svg)

-A Puppet5 module to install and manage Puppet5
+A Puppet module to install and manage Puppet v5.x

 Many things are defined in Hiera that are not controlled by parameters.
-Thes can be over-ridden in Hiera.
+These can be over-ridden in Hiera.